 Familiarize Yourself with Invoice Factoring Before You Begin

-Also known as accounts receivable financing, invoice factoring works differently than other business funding solutions and transactions.
-You can think of it as an advance on your B2B invoices, which are the collateral.
-Rather than waiting weeks or months for your clients to pay, invoice financing companies can purchase your invoices and give you the cash right away.
+Known interchangeably as accounts receivable financing, invoice factoring is a distinct mechanism compared to other business funding solutions and transactions.
+Instead of waiting weeks or months for clients to settle their outstanding invoices, invoice financing companies can purchase your invoices and disburse the cash instantly

 How do factoring companies make money?